Data Breach Prevention: 14 Tactics, Techniques & Tools

 9. Educate and Train Employees

 Employee education is one of any security system’s least emphasized but most important aspects.
-Often treated as a low-level compliance item, employee training is, in fact, vital to your cybersecurity strategy.
+Often treated as a low-level compliance item, employee training is vital to your cybersecurity strategy.
 Security training programs teach employees how to recognize and respond to potential threats.

-At some point, one of your employees, potentially even an executive, will click the wrong CTA button on an email phishing attack.
-A standard prevention method is phishing simulations.
+The reality is that at some point, one of your employees, potentially even an executive, will click the wrong CTA button on an email phishing attack.
+A common prevention method is phishing simulations.
 These exercises test employees’ ability to identify phishing attempts, help identify those who need additional training, and reinforce the importance of vigilance.

-Finally, ensure any educational training also covers topics such as identifying suspicious emails (crucial), using strong passwords (and avoiding weak passwords), and protecting sensitive company information in all relevant circumstances.
+Finally, make sure any educational training also covers topics such as identifying suspicious emails (crucial), using strong passwords (and avoiding weak passwords), and the basics of protecting sensitive company information in all relevant circumstances.

 10. Secure Mobile Devices

 Mobile devices contain a lot of sensitive personal data.
 When used in work contexts, they also accumulate sensitive work and organizational data that can be vulnerable to breaches.
-Luckily, various mobile device management (MDM) solutions in the marketplace can help enforce established internal security policies easily.
+Luckily, a bevy of mobile device management (MDM) solutions in the marketplace can help easily enforce established internal security policies.

 11. Monitor Network Activity

 Next, consider a security information and event management (SIEM) system.
 SIEM is now a ubiquitous industry term but not always a ubiquitous security system tool.
-SIEM systems effectively aggregate and analyze logs from all tagged sources to view network activity comprehensively.
-SIEM tools are also excellent for event correlation across systems.
-When set up correctly, SIEM systems automatically alert system admins with event details, like the scope and source of a brute force attack and protocol recommendations.
+SIEM systems effectively aggregate and analyze logs from all tagged sources to comprehensively view network activity.

 12. Implement Third-Party Risk Management